 This is a chance for you to write something important and individual, choosing whatever you are interested in and your faculty approves.
 Approach the choice of a topic with caution because you will have to focus on it for a long time.

-We want to propose some recommendations on choosing a great topic that will not be standard yet will meet every requirement set by your university.
+We want to propose some recommendations on choosing a great research topic that will not be standard yet will meet every requirement set by your university.

 While this is not the easiest advice to give, it’s a necessary and helpful one.
 If you’re already late for the early start, just think about saving time in order to meet the deadline.
 You can propose a topic even during the freshman year.

-If you’re writing the thesis conclusion a couple of days or a week before the first presentation, you have started early.
+If you’re writing a thesis conclusion a couple of days or a week before the first presentation, you have started early.
 Now there’s enough time to do the final proofreading and get some rest from all the work you’ve done.

 Don’t hesitate to ask questions.
 The overall knowledge isn’t enough for a draft submission.
 Think about the outline, discussion, classification of academic papers, formal style of writing.
 All the questions that emerge should be written down and answered in order to get a clear understanding of what to focus on.